University Technology Council

 Learning Space Advisory Group

 Categorizes and evaluates existing learning spaces on campus, prioritizes spaces for furniture and technology upgrades by ITS and FM, and sets campus standards for learning space design.
 Specifically, the Learning Space Advisory Group:

-- Provides input on and approves the draft Classroom Evaluation Rubric
+- Provides input on and approves drafts of Classroom Evaluation Rubric.

-- Uses the Classroom Evaluation Rubric to evaluate existing spaces for the prioritization of classroom maintenance and technology upgrades.
+- Uses Classroom Evaluation Rubric to prioritize classroom maintenance and technology upgrades.

-- Reviews requests from departments for upgrades to learning space or creation of new learning spaces.
+- Reviews requests from departments for upgrades to learning space or the creation of new learning spaces.

 - Sets campus standards for user interaction and technology requirements.

 - Maintains an accurate account and yearly grade of all learning spaces on campus.